What Is Clean Beauty Anyway?

 A brand that claims to be truly cruelty-free means their brand:

-- Is not owned by a parent company that uses animal testing, ingredients that use animal testing, or sell products in countries where animal testing is required by law.
+- Is not owned by a parent company that uses animal testing, ingredients that use animal testing, or sells products in countries where animal testing is required by law

 Do you notice a cute little bunny icon on any of your sustainable beauty products?
 That mark means the brand has been approved by The Leaping Bunny Program.
 Leaping Bunny is a third-party certification program that is seen as the “gold standard” for identifying verified cruelty-free brands in personal care and household products.